fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 ```

 Let’s run it again with -v for verbose.
 Since you’ve already seen the traceback,
-you can turn that off with --tb=no.
+you can turn that off with --tb=no .

 And now let’s focus on the new tests with -k TestAdd, which works because